Renault Twingo: Development

 Designed under the direction of Patrick Le Quément, Renault's chief designer, the car derived a concept developed through the W60 project when Gaston Juchet was Renault's chief designer.
 The project was aimed at replacing the Renault 4 with a minivan model.

 Le Quément chose a Jean-Pierre Ploué design to develop the production version.
 Le Quément stretched the original prototype and added an unconventional front-end layout resembling a "smile".
 The interior equipment was mounted on a central console to free space.
 Renault had participated in the 1981 to 1984 'Mono-Box' ECO 2000 car project, along with PSA Peugeot Citroën and the French Government.

 The Twingo I's electronic, centrally mounted instrument panel had a speedometer, fuel gauge, clock, odometer, and trip recorder controlled via a stalk-located button.
 A strip of warning lights was located behind the steering wheel.
 The rear seat featured a sliding mechanism to enable either increased boot space or more rear-seat legroom.
 The boot parcel shelf was attached to the inside of the tailgate, and lifted with the tailgate – or could clip back against the rear window when not required.

-Engines

-All engines were replaced with an eight-valve 1.15-litre 60 hp-metric unit.
-A 16-valve, 75 hp-metric version was added in 2000.

 Manufactured at the Flins Renault Factory from the time of its launch until 28 June 2007, the Twingo I was also manufactured in Taiwan, Spain, Colombia, and Uruguay from 1999 to 2002, remaining in production until 8 June 2012 in Colombia, by the Sofasa conglomerate, strictly for the domestic market.